 Beelzebub and Ba’al

 Beelzebub is a term now associated with the devil, or Lord of the Flies.
-It’s roots go back to mean lord of the house or dwelling.
-In early pre-Christian societies each nomadic tribe had a ruler or Ba’al. However, the Christian belief was one God and all the Ba’al with their various viewpoints were designated as false prophets (which may not have been a bad thing, there was probably little consistency in the justice handed out by the various rulers over each tribe).
+It’s roots pre-date Christianity, to a god worshipped by the Philistines.
+In early pre-Christian societies each nomadic tribe had a ruler or Ba’al. The Christian belief was in one God and all the Ba’al with their various viewpoints were designated as false prophets.
+This may not have been a bad thing as there was little consistency in the justice handed out by the various rulers over each tribe.
+It seems likely that the original word was actually Ba’al Zebul, meaning Lord of the Heavenly dwelling, and the corruption to Ba’al Zebub was a a derogatory pun (introduced by early Christians) to change the meaning to Lord of the Flies.

 The Blues and Gospel music